andrewsunglaekim/js-scope-and-context/readme.md

 Work in groups to fill out the chart.

 > No value or what would cause an error if referenced can be an answer for these questions as well.

+> There are some answers that have to do with hoisting, in which case what you may think as an error is actually undefined instead.
+We didn't go over hoisting in this class so don't worry too much about this discrepancy.

 ## [`this` (Context)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) (5/36)